-Al Hoceima lies on the Mediterranean belt of Morocco.
+Al Hoceima is in the north of Morocco.
+It lies on the Mediterranean beach of Morocco.
 This beach town is one of the most famous tourist destinations in all of Morocco because of the abundance of private and isolated beaches along with a scenic view of the Rif Mountains.
 It’s also known for being one of the safest and cleanest cities in Morocco!
 You’ll find yourself instantly at peace in this town where mountains meet the sea.

 The center of Al Hoceima is a replica of the Colonial times, with stone buildings and colonial inspired architecture.
 You’ll enjoy exploring the small town by foot when you aren’t at the beach.

-Its historical and quaint in a way that draws you in and invites you to get lost in your own little world as you wander the streets.
-This charm is one of the reasons that Asilah has become a popular favorite among foreign travelers and earned a reputation as a refuge for artists.
+It’s historical and quaint in a way that draws you in.
+You’ll feel like getting lost in your own little world as you wander the streets.
+This charm is one of the reasons that Asilah has become a popular favorite among foreign travelers.
+Because of this, it has also earned a reputation as a refuge for artists.

 While two of its larger neighbor cities, Tangier and Tetouan, are far busier, you’ll find peace and quiet on these beaches.
 Asilah also has some of the best spots to view the sunset, the kind that can take your breath away!

-Another fishing port, Safi, lies on the Western side of Morocco on the Atlantic Ocean.
-Opening into the ocean and its clear waters, this beach town is one of the smaller ones in Morocco.
-The beach is only a short walk from the main Medina where plenty of stalls will attract your attention.
-Safi is home to some of the best craftsmen in Morocco…enjoy seeing beautifully curved vases, plates and other pottery items.
+Another fishing port, Safi, lies on the western side of Morocco on the Atlantic Ocean.
+This beach town is one of the smaller ones in Morocco and doesn’t get as many international tourists.
+The beach is only a short walk from the main medina.
+There are plenty of interesting stalls to browse!
+Safi is home to some of the best craftspeople in Morocco.
+You’ll get to see beautifully curved vases, plates, and other pottery items.

 Are you looking for an above-average beach vacation?
 Try Morocco!